tcalmant/python-javaobj/README.rst

            dict.__init__(self)
            JavaInstance.__init__(self)

-       def load_from_instance(self, instance, indent=0):
+      def load_from_blockdata(self, parser, reader, indent=0):
-           # type: (JavaInstance, int) -> bool
         """
+        Reads content stored in a block data.

+        This method is called only if the class description has both the ``SC_EXTERNALIZABLE`` and ``SC_BLOCK_DATA`` flags set.

+        The stream parsing will stop and fail if this method returns False.

+        :param parser: The JavaStreamParser in use
+        :param reader: The underlying data stream reader
+        :param indent: Indentation to use in logs
+        :return: True on success, False on error
+        """
+        # This kind of class is not supposed to have the SC_BLOCK_DATA flag set
+        return False

+       def load_from_instance(self, indent=0):
+           # type: (int) -> bool
+           """
-           Load content from a parsed instance object
+           Load content from the parsed instance object.

-           :param instance: The currently loaded instance
+           This method is called after the block data (if any), the fields and the annotations have been loaded.

            :param indent: Indentation to use while logging
-           :return: True on success
+           :return: True on success (currently ignored)
            """
            # Maps have their content in their annotations
-           for cd, annotations in instance.annotations.items():
+           for cd, annotations in self.annotations.items():
                # Annotations are associated to their definition class
                if cd.name == "java.util.HashMap":
                    # We are in the annotation created by the handled class